CodeGyver/codegyver.github.io/about.md

 My main area of expertise is:

-* Architect, develop, and implement web applications, targeted for different industries (medical, finance, media, and others).
+* Architect, develop, and implement web applications, targeted for different industries (medical, finance, media, and others)
 * Test and behavior driven development (Ruby, Python, Node)
 * Amazon AWS solutions (design and implementation)
 * SQL and NoSQL Databases (design and implementation)